lukedupuis/sempervirens-tools/README.md

 ### Server Tools

-Mainly for use in tests

 #### startServer

-Enables starting a Node Express server while keeping a set of sockets in order to stop the server later.
+Starts a Node Express server while keeping a set of sockets in order to stop the server later.
+(Mainly for use in tests.)

 #### stopServer

-Enables stopping a Node Express server and freeing up the port.
+Stops a server by ID started with `startServer`.
+(Mainly for use in tests.)

+#### stopAllServers

+Stops all servers started with `startServer`.
+(Mainly for use in tests.)

 ### timestamp